PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 [Text here]
 >[!Note]
->The WPA2 security protocol is now guatanteed to be used.
+>The WPA2 security protocol is now guaranteed to be used.

 ### 8.3 Set up Cockpit-IndustrialPI 4
 + To connect a notebook to your IndustrialPI 4, use an Ethernet cable to connect the notebook to one of the Industrial PI's Ethernet ports.
 Open your browser and enter<br/>